NBISweden/excelerate-scRNAseq/session-celltypeid/session-celltypeid_files/data-README.txt

-The data will be sent by WeTransfer
+( The data was sent by WeTransfer, may end up here after git pull )